Bleisure travel: Everything you need to know

 Potential issues of bleisure travel

 Due to the nature of bleisure travel, things can get complicated when it comes to separating the business from the private.
+Here are a few areas that can be particularly tricky:

 Travel policy